Executive Director, Research Data Canada/Director, CANARIE RDM Program (ORCID: https://orcid.org/0000-0003-1392-7799)

-Paul leads a CSIRO Social Architecture research team that is research and designing social, institutional and economic dimensions of ‘Information Infrastructure’ .
-Paul has worked for more than 25 years in geospatial information technology field.
-Prior to joining CSIRO in 2009 worked for 15 years throughout Asia, Europe, and Africa for United Nations, government, and not for profit organizations designing, implementing and managing geospatial capability across a wide diversity of application areas in sustainable development and humanitarian response.
+Paul has background in in geospatial information technology field.
+Prior to joining CSIRO in 2009 he worked for 15 years throughout Asia, Europe, and Africa for the United Nations, government, and not for profit organizations designing, implementing and managing geospatial capability across a wide diversity of application areas in sustainable development and humanitarian response.

 University of Toulouse Midi-Pyrenees